frozenpandaman/s3s/README.md

 ### Example usage

-Running `python s3s.py -M -r` uploads all recent Turf War/Ranked battles _and_ Salmon Run jobs not already present on stat.ink, and then continues in monitoring mode, checking for new results every 5 minutes.
+Running `python s3s.py -r -M` uploads all recent battles _and_ Salmon Run jobs not already present on stat.ink, and then continues in monitoring mode, checking for new results every 5 minutes.

 Running `python s3s.py -M 900 -osr` monitors for new Salmon Run results, checking every 15 minutes.